A research project by Deirdre O’Mahony for A Fair Residency – IMMA | Grizedale Arts

 The design of A Village Plot is taken from Margaret Stokes’ illustration for the title page of The Cromlech on Howth, is an early example of Celtic ornamentation used during the Gaelic revival.

-While on residency at IMMA O'Mahony has been further developing the history of potato cultivation in State institutions.
+While on residency at IMMA O'Mahony further developed research into the history of potato cultivation in State institutions.
 After the French revolution the Tuileries and Luxembourg gardens were used to grow potatoes with the encouragement of Antoine Parmentier, the former apothecary of Les Invalides Hospital in Paris.
 Parmentier wanted to change cultural attitudes to the potato as a sustainable food in France – an idea which became the starting point for A Village Plot.
 The planting takes the form of a decorative flowerbed on the front lawn, a way of bringing agricultural knowledge and craft to forefront within cultural institutions.
 Parmentier’s most famous event was a Potato dinner hosted at Les Invalides - the very building that inspired the construction of the Royal Hospital at Kilmainham.

 Members of the Loy Associatrion of Ireland who travelled from Donegal, Leitrim, Louth, Roscommon, Dublin and Clare to make the beds at IMMA.